 The OpenERV is a ductless ERV.
-The above video explains the general concepts of ERVs, but does not talk about ductless units, which are a newer technology that's still catching on.
+The above video explains the general concepts of ERVs, but does not talk about ductless units.
 A ductless unit just goes in a hole in the wall to access the outdoors directly.
 There is no need to install or interface to ductwork in your building.

-Each OpenERV TW4 module has a reversible, ultra-quiet, fan and a heat exchanger in a 6 inch pipe, that goes through a wall.
+Each OpenERV TW4 module has a reversible, extremely quiet, fan and a heat exchanger in a 6 inch pipe, that goes through a wall.
 The hot, polluted air from inside goes out for 20 seconds, and the heat from it is stored in the heat exchanger.

 Then, the fan reverses direction, moving clean air from outdoors to the indoors.
 On it's way in, it picks up that heat from the heat exchanger.
 This type of heat exchanger is called a regenerator.